Best S$10.5k spent in my 20s on a student exchange in Europe.

 Pick a local SIM card from your host country that can be used throughout the EU.
 If you’re visiting the UK and Switzerland, check that coverage includes those areas too.

 Flights: ~S$760/pax for a return ticket to major European cities.

 Check your baggage allowance as some airlines offer a higher weight limit for students on exchange.
 If possible, purchase round trip tickets.
 They’re usually cheaper, and some airlines offer students a free date change.

-Which country in Europe would you like to go for student exchange?
+Which country would you like to go for student exchange in Europe?
 Let us know in the comments!